 With that in mind, we define bisexuality and pansexuality – and hear from some individuals who share how their sexual identities also intersect with their Jewish identities.

 A bisexual (or bi) person is attracted to people of two or more genders.
 While the term was originally coined to reflect the gender binary, as of 1990 the term has meant attraction to two genders or more.
 Despite this change in definition, though, some people don’t identify with the “bi-” prefix and prefer instead to identify as polysexual (someone attracted to multiple genders).

-Chris Harrison, writer/editor for the URJ’s Audacious Hospitality team, says:
+C.E.
+Harrison, former writer/editor for the URJ’s Audacious Hospitality team, says: